patclaffey/patclaffey.github.io/_posts/2015-10-9-First-Docker-Weekly.md

 Who knew all about it before I did was [Nic Roland](https://twitter.com/nicr9_)
 ![email from Nic](/images/email_nic.png)

-In the end I know all about it
+So thats how I knew all about it

 So thats how I got published in Docker Weekly